 Proteinuria can be classified as transient or persistent.
 Transient proteinuria is caused by a temporary change in glomerular hemodynamics that results in excess protein.
 These conditions are usually of a benign or self-limiting nature and include orthostatic (postural) proteinuria, dehydration, fever, exercise, and emotional stress [9; 10].
-Congestive heart failure and seizures can also cause transient proteinuria [10].
+Congestive

+COMMON CAUSES OF PROTEINURIA Category Possible Causes Drug-induced Lithium Cyclosporine Cisplatin Nonsteroidal anti-inflammatory drugs (NSAIDs) , Genetic Polycystic kidney disease Medullary kidney disease Immune Drug allergies Collagen vascular disease IgA nephropathy Sarcoidosis Infectious Bacterial, fungal, or parasitic in Tuberculosis fection Metabolic Hyperuricemia Hypercalcemia Amyloidosis Vascular Diabetes Hypertension Sickle cell disease Radiation nephritis Source: Compiled by Author Table 1 heart failure and seizures can also cause transient proteinuria [10].
 Persistent proteinuria is defined as 1+ protein on a standard dipstick (which corresponds to approximately 30 mg/dL) two or more times over a three-month period [11].
 Persistent proteinuria indicates a pathologic process, and the etiology must be investigated.
 Possible causes may be genetic, infectious, metabolic, or vascular in nature (Table 1).

 Although isolated proteinuria is not necessarily associated with excess morbidity and mortality, it can be a sign of serious systemic disease.
 In the United States, diabetes is the leading cause of end-stage renal disease (ESRD), followed by hypertension [12].
 In both type 1 and type 2 diabetes, microalbuminuria is often the first sign of deteriorating renal function [7].
 As kidney function declines, microalbuminuria becomes full-fledged proteinuria.
-ESRD has a yearly mortality rate of approximately 27% and currently affects more than 740,000 patients in the United States alone [13].
+ESRD has a yearly mortality rate of approximately 15% and currently affects more than 808,500 patients in the United States alone [13].
 Proteinuria can also be a sign of nephrotic syndrome, which carries a high risk of morbidity and mortality.